KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 ## ✦ Definition

 **Structural Mythophysics** is the metaphysical science that reconstructs the underlying architecture of reality through the forensic analysis of mythic refraction.
-It treats myth not as cultural artifact or psychological symbol, but as **distorted telemetry** — a symbolic echo of the dual‑tree centropic/entropic lattice.
+It treats myth not merely as cultural artifact or psychological symbol, but as **symbolic telemetry** variably preserved, compressed, conflated, or distorted through cultural form.

 Where Mythostructural Forensics analyzes *myths themselves*, Structural Mythophysics analyzes the **metaphysical structure myths are refracting**.